sam198000/Grokking-System-Design/basics/key-characteristics.md

 ## Scalability
 - The capability of a system to grow and manage increased demand.
 - A system that can continuously evolve to support growing amount of work is scalable.
-- Horizontal scaling: by adding more servers into the pool of resources.
+- Horizontal scaling: by adding more servers into the pool of resources. (load balancer) --- better for large-scale distributed apps
 - Vertical scaling: by adding more resource (CPU, RAM, storage, etc) to an existing server.
 This approach comes with downtime and an upper limit.

 ## Reliability